Levothyroxine and Calcium: Can You Take Them Together?

 What if I accidentally took levothyroxine and calcium together?

-Do not panic or double your levothyroxine dose.
-Just resume your normal schedule the next day and try to keep the doses separated in the future; if this happens often, ask your clinician whether you need a TSH check.
+Do not panic and do not double your levothyroxine dose.
+Just resume your normal schedule the next day and try to keep the doses separated going forward.
+If it happens often, ask your clinician whether you need a TSH check.

 Are there alternatives to calcium supplements if I take levothyroxine?

-You can often still use calcium safely by changing the timing rather than avoiding it completely.
-Food sources of calcium or a different dosing schedule later in the day may work well, but discuss your bone health needs with your clinician.
+You can usually keep using calcium safely by changing the timing rather than avoiding it.
+Food sources of calcium or a later dosing schedule may work well, but discuss your bone health needs with your clinician.

 Who is most at risk from this interaction?

-People who take levothyroxine every day and also use calcium regularly are most at risk, especially pregnant people, older adults, and anyone whose thyroid levels need tight control.
+People who take levothyroxine every day and also use calcium regularly are most affected, especially pregnant people, older adults, and anyone whose thyroid levels need tight control.
 Risk is also higher if you use multivitamins, prenatal vitamins, or antacids without realizing they contain calcium.

 Can I take calcium at night if I take levothyroxine in the morning?